 The rose gold-plated hour and minute hands, as well as hour markers are covered with black Superluminova that make its dial look more contrast in broad daylight and still offer adequate legibility in total darkness where it glows the usual light green.
 As it is often the case in this price range, the Superluminova compound used here is not particularly bright: those used to modern diving timekeepers may be disappointed to a degree with how dull it may look if not “charged” properly during the day.

-* Update on the movement: If you are reading this brief review somewhere in 2016 or later, you may want to know that the watch now comes with a ETA C07.621-based Mido Caliber 80 automatic movement (a close relative of Tissot Powermatic 80 caliber.)
+* Update on the movement: If you are reading this brief review somewhere in 2016 or later, you may want to know that, like many other watchmakers, Mido dropped the aforementioned Caliber ETA 2836-2 in favor of a newer mechanism.
+The watch now comes with a ETA C07.621-based Mido Caliber 80 automatic movement (a close relative of Tissot Powermatic 80 caliber.)
 Although many consider the movement to be inferior to the aforementioned cal.
 2836-2 due to its use of plastic balance wheel, it compensates the lack of long-term durability with power reserve that at approximately 80 hours is twice as long as that of the earlier mechanism.

 Mido Multifort Bicolor 42mm (ref.
 M005.430.22.031.80) automatic watch specification